 Lemon Curd Fruit Dip

-- With an electric mixer, whip the softened cream cheese with sweetener (your choice of sugar or 0-calorie natural sweetener.)
+- With an electric mixer, whip the room temperature, softened cream cheese with sweetener (your choice of sugar or 0-calorie natural sweetener.)